A monk asked Tozan, "What is the Buddha?"

 A simple Koan.

-If somebody asks something like: What is Zen, the Buddha, the Way etc. the master will answer "mystically".
+If a master is asks something like: What is Zen?
+What is the Buddha?
+What is the Way? etc. the master will answer in a strange or "mystical" way to show how meaningless the question ist.
+How to deal with this type of Koans?
 Just repeat the master's words.
 He is supposed to be enlightened.
 Repeat the master's words, to express that he (or she) is your role model.

 The background story of this Koan